-5. Decarbonisation Delivery Plan 2022-24
+5. Decarbonisation Action Plan 2022-25

-This section of the report sets out the decarbonisation actions that will be implemented by HDUHB to March 2024 to align with the NHS Wales Decarbonisation Strategic Delivery Plan, along with key delivery dates and responsibilities.
+This section of the report sets out the decarbonisation actions that will be implemented by HDUHB to March 2025 (and, in some instances, beyond) to align with the NHS Wales Decarbonisation Strategic Delivery Plan and IMTP, along with key delivery dates and responsibilities.
+Successful implementation of this Decarbonisation Delivery Plan will require a step-change in decarbonisation activity across HDUHB, to be appropriately resourced, and require significant additional funding from Welsh Government to support with the delivery and achievement of established targets.
 Responsibilities are highlighted as these will need to be agreed and signed off by HDUHB.
 All actions have been linked back to the relevant initiative within the NHS Wales Decarbonisation Strategic Delivery Plan for ease of reference.
-While it has not been possible to quantify every action in the 2022-24 Action Plan, wherever possible this has been done, and the results are summarised below in Table 1.
+While it has not been possible to quantify every action in the 2022-25 Action Plan, wherever possible this has been done, and the results are summarised below in Table 1.
 The capital/investment costs stated below are based on the application of technical principles and professional evaluation and in some instances are conditioned by data limits, scope of work and time.
 Some actions will require verification and detailed assessment prior to proceeding with implementation.
 For a more detailed breakdown of actions, see Appendix 2.